 You can find out more about HM Revenue and Customs controls on your pension savings from the section on Tax Controls and Your LGPS Benefits.

-For more information or if you have a problem or question about your LGPS benefits, please contact:
+For more information or if you have a problem or question about your LGPS benefits, please contact your Pension Fund administrator / the Fund / the Pensions Section.
+Contact details can be found at the front of this booklet.